Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 As there are two events being handled the objects for each will be different, by measuring their length they can be distinguished between.

-When audio has finsihed playing and has ended, playback can be reset to the start.
+When audio has finished playing and has ended, playback can be reset to the start.
 Add this to `handleEvent`:

 ```javascript
 const handleEvent = (dataEvent) => {